Stories

 People gathering in Marlinton to write a message on the Capitol Christmas Tree

-People from Pocahontas County gather to add their messages to the Capitol Christmas Tree Trailer
+Pocahontas County comes together to add their messages to the Capitol Christmas Tree trailer.

 Want to bring a bit of the Mon-mas spirit home with you?
 The Monongahela National Forest offers Christmas Tree Permits for an unforgettable holiday experience!